WilianColdAP38/bruteforce-password/README.md

-## 📝 Observations
+# Observations

-# I realized that passwords made of only a few letters are guessed really fast.
+## I realized that passwords made of only a few letters are guessed really fast.
-# When I switched to longer ones that mix symbols, numbers, and uppercase letters, the search time grew a lot.
+## When I switched to longer ones that mix symbols, numbers, and uppercase letters, the search time grew a lot.
-# This showed me that every extra detail in a password makes it much harder to break.
+## This showed me that every extra detail in a password makes it much harder to break.

 📂 Files